2026 Summer Dance Intensive

 Is the Summer Dance Intensive open to all dancers?

-• The Summer Dance Intensive is open exclusively to biological female dancers.
+• The Summer Dance Intensive is open exclusively to female dancers.
 Our program is designed as a faith-based discipleship environment specifically for young women.
 All instruction, small group sessions, and mentoring may include personal sharing or discussions of topics, some of which may be of a sensitive nature, relevant to young women, in a safe and supportive setting, and are led exclusively by female instructors and staff.
+This policy aligns with the stated beliefs of our organization and is part of our formal program structure.

 • For reasons of program suitability, participant safety, instructor qualifications, and alignment with our ministry’s mission, we are unable to accommodate male dancers or individuals who do not meet this criterion.